regolith-linux/voulage/README.md

-# Regolith 2.0 Package Repository
+# Regolith Build System

-This repository hosts repositories containing Regolith packages.
+This repository hosts code and configuration to build packages consisting of the Regolith Desktop

 ## Status

-This repository hosts scripts and package metadata for the Regolith Desktop and Regolith Linux projects.
-We appreciate bug reports, PRs, and suggestions.
+This repo is in active, prod use.

 ### `regolith-desktop` installable status